Search This Blog

 Murphy's Spiral Lookout

 I would not be surprised if most readers have never heard of “Stonehaven Pass”.
 I hadn’t, until I came across Jim Smith’s excellent article on the subject while searching the web for something else.
-You will find it here ;it will tell you all you would like to know about the Pass – the origin of the name, how it came be to be constructed, then neglected and now made accessible again.
+You will find it here ; it will tell you all you would like to know about the Pass – the origin of the name, how it came be to be constructed, then neglected and now made accessible again.
 You will learn a lot about the Wentworth Falls Reserve Trust and the names given along this track to honour these men and those employed by them to construct and maintain the network of tracks and lookouts that make Wentworth Falls such a great place to visit today. * Unfortunately Jim Smith's article has been removed from the Web since this blog was written.

-Photo from the State Library of Queensland
+Photo from the State Library

 I doubt that Baron Stonehaven (Governor General of Australia 1925-1930) ever heard of this short walk now named after him.
 He certainly never came to Wentworth Falls as the Trustees hoped he would, nor did the pass become a popular walking track.
 In fact, it fairly quickly faded into obscurity (as did other tracks) as the years of the Depression and World War 11 rolled by and the changeover to management by, first of all the Blue Mountains City Council and then by the National Parks and Wildlife Service.